khalid-hussain/morals-and-behaviour/8-practical-morality.md

 his own.
 Thus, a virtuous man hopes that all mankind will become virtuous and the sinner hopes that all mankind will become sinful.
-One may observe that everybody who recalls a past action of their own which they incite others to imitate says, “I always do such and such”; someone with a doctrine wishes that everybody would agree with him.
+One may observe that everybody who recalls a past action of their own which they incite others to imitate says, “I always do such and such.”
+Someone with a doctrine wishes that everybody would agree with him.
 This phenomenon can also be seen among the
 elements: when some become stronger than others, they change them to their own
 substance: you can see how trees are formed, and how plants and trees are nourished by transforming water and the moisture in the soil to their own substance.
-For this may glory be given to Him who created and organized all things, the is no other Lord but He.
+For this may glory be given to Him who created and organized all things, there is no other Lord but He.

 221. One of the most astonishing manifestations of Allāh's power is that [despite] the great number of creatures that exist, you never see one so alike